madkins23/go-slog/internal/scoring/axis/doc/benchmarks.md

 * the number of test runs (`3547497`),
 * nanoseconds per operation (`327.1 ns/op`),
 * memory bytes allocated per operation (`24 B/op`),
-* memory allocation per operation (`1 allocs/op`), and
+* separate memory allocations per operation (`1 allocs/op`), and
 * estimated logging throughput per second (`284.33 MB/s`).

-For each handler/test combination (single line or test results) we use three results: nanoseconds per operation, memory bytes allocated per operation, and memory allocation per operation.
+For each handler/test combination (single line or test results) we use one or more of the following three data items:

+* nanoseconds per operation,
+* memory bytes allocated per operation, and
+* separate memory allocations per operation.

 These three items are combined over two steps.
 First the test value ranges are acquired: